Which school do you want to support?

 Imagine yourself as a school board member and consider the politics: Bond financing is fairly easy to get, especially if your district is well-run.
 It's standard practice.
 Saving for future facilities means saying "no" to real, current needs.
 Passing a bond increases taxes, which brings in new money.
 Your term on the board is short, your constituents are clamoring for action, and financing is available.
 Oh, and there's a chance that future board members would spend the money you save in ways you disagree with.
 It's too hard.

 Investors buy school facility bonds as a business transaction.
 They make money on the deal.
 The specific rules for each bond (its structure) can vary, including the amount borrowed, what the money may be used for, the interest rate, the timing of when money changes hands, and more.
-The price of the bond varies on the credit-worthiness of school district.
+The price of the bond varies on the credit-worthiness of a school district.
 The debt is paid using future taxes collected from property owners based on the assessed value of their property.

 School boards have the power to place a bond measure on the local ballot.
 If voters in the district pass it, property owners in the district pay for the principal and interest over time.
 Passage requires at least 55% of votes cast.
 In most cases, the measure also creates a citizen oversight committee to ensure that the funds are used for their intended purpose.
 Mistakes can be costly.